Please wait while we process your payment

 Anne goes to visit the Musgroves where they are staying, and she once again relishes the happiness of their bustling company.
 While they are there, Mary looks out the window and notices Mr. Elliot talking to Mrs. Clay on the street outside.
 Anne looks and confirms that it is them.

 Mary and Charles get into an argument about the plans for that night.
 Charles has got a box for them all to see a play, but Mary thinks they must go to her father's evening party; she feels it is vital that they be introduced to the Dalrymples.
 She is also very curious to meet Mr. Elliot, her father's heir.
 Anne takes this opportunity to express that she would much rather see a play than spend time with Mr. Elliot.
 Captain Wentworth takes note of this.
 After a good deal of arguing, Charles and Mary finally decide to attend the evening party.

 Sir Walter and Elizabeth enter the room briefly to extend the invitation to their party to all the Musgroves.
 They invite Captain Wentworth as well.
 The Elliots return to their home to prepare for tomorrow's party.

 In these chapters, deception is discovered as Anne finds out Mr. Elliot's true motivations behind all his attentions to her family.
 In a twist of dramatic irony, Mrs. Smith is the one to inform Anne of her cousin's cold-heartedness and social ambition.
 Anne acknowledges that she would never have this important information were it not for her own feelings that friendship must trump the value of social appearances; if Anne had not chosen to visit Mrs. Smith, she would not have known about Mr. Elliot's bad character.
-Austen employs dramatic irony to express a certain social justice; the crippled and impoverished Mrs. Smith is capable of ruining the plans of the wealthy Mr. Elliot.
+Austen employs dramatic irony to express a certain social justice; the handicapped and impoverished Mrs. Smith can ruin the plans of the wealthy Mr. Elliot.